skymethod/denoflare-docs/examples/r2-public-read.md

 ---
-summary: Easily make your R2 bucket publicly-readable on your domain.
+summary: Easily make your R2 bucket publicly-readable on your own domain.
 title: R2 Public Read
 order: 3
 ---

-# Easily make your R2 bucket publicly-readable on your domain
+# Easily make your R2 bucket publicly-readable on your own domain

 R2 has an [S3-compatible API](https://developers.cloudflare.com/r2/platform/s3-compatibility/api/), but does not yet support the public-read ACL, although it is on their roadmap.